Carrot Soufflé the perfect holiday or Sunday dinner side dish. It's savory, rich, naturally sweet, and perfect for the whole family!

 - ½ tsp salt

 - Non-stick cooking spray

-- Pour pureed mixture into a 8x8” square baking pan sprayed with non-stick cooking spray.
-Bake for 40-45 minutes, or until firm when shaked and just starting to brown around the edges.
+- Pour the souffle mixture into the greased baking dish and bake for 40-45 minutes, or until firm when shaken and just starting to brown around the edges.

 - Remove the souffle from the oven and let coo for 2-3 minutes.
 Sprinkle with powdered sugar, if desired, and serve hot!

 1. To keep this recipe processed sugar-free, use raw honey and omit the powdered sugar garnish.

 2. 5% or whole fat Greek yogurt can work in place of the 2%.
 0% or fat-free yogurt also works but will affect the flavor of the souffle.
 I recommend using 2 or 5% if possible.

 3. Leftovers last covered in the refrigerator for up to 4 days.
 This souffle does not freeze well.

 4. You can also make this recipe with traditional all-purpose flour though the recipe will no longer be gluten-free.